HuseyincanErgin/LineSight/README.md

 ## 2. Project Purpose

-In production environments, quality issues are rarely explained by only one metric.
+In production environments, quality problems are rarely explained by only one metric.

 A machine may have a high failure rate.
 Another machine may fail less often but create higher cost.